zeromq/libcurve/README.md

 <A name="toc2-87" title="Linking with an Application" />
 ## Linking with an Application

-Include `libcurve.h` in your application and link with libcurve.
+Include `curve.h` in your application and link with libcurve.
 Here is a typical gcc link command:

-    gcc -lcurve -lzmq -lczmq myapp.c -o myapp
+    gcc -lcurve -lsodium -lzmq -lczmq myapp.c -o myapp

 <A name="toc2-94" title="Documentation" />
 ## Documentation